 Juan De Fuca from Kefalonia

 Juan set off on the expedition in 1590, from Mexico toward Canada with 3 ships.
 But as the ships reached the coast of California, mutiny broke out and the ships were forced to return.
-Later the Spanish kingdom refused to compensate the Greek sailor for his further explorations claiming it as unsuccessful.
-Juan left the colonial service but remained a sailor until he returned to his home town of Valerianos in Kefalonia, to spend his last days.
+Later, the Spanish Kingdom refused to compensate the Greek sailor for his further explorations claiming it as unsuccessful.
+Juan left the colonial service but remained a sailor until he returned to his hometown of Valerianos in Kefalonia, to spend his last days.
 He died in 1602.

 DISCOVER MORE ABOUT KEFALONIA